 - Target visitors who have visited one page, but failed to visit a related page

 An example could be, for instance, that you’re noticing that a large number of visitors are abandoning their carts.
 Facebook Pixel can be used to target these visitors specifically, acting as a reminder or offering deals related to their interests in order to encourage them to return and take action.

-Product Specific video ad through Facebook Pixel re-targeting via Onnit.
-Shoppers receive extremely relevant ads based on their browsing history through the use of the Facebook pixel.
+Above is a product specific video ad through Facebook Pixel re-targeting via Onnit.
+Shoppers receive extremely relevant ads based on their browsing history through the use of the Facebook Pixel.

 Yes!
 More advanced customization options are available as part of Facebook Pixel’s ‘Standard Events’.
 With Standard Events, not only can you target visitors based on their viewing habits, but also on their actions (or lack of actions).